Scottish Highlands

 The area is very sparsely populated, with many mountain ranges dominating the region, and includes the highest mountain in the British Isles, Ben Nevis.
 During the 18th and early 19th centuries the population of the Highlands rose to around 300,000, but from c.
 1841 and for the next 160 years, the natural increase in population was exceeded by emigration (mostly to Canada, the United States, Australia and New Zealand, and migration to the industrial cities of Scotland and England.)
 The area is now one of the most sparsely populated in Europe.
-At 9.1 PD/km2 in 2012, the population density in the Highlands and Islands is less than one seventh of Scotland's as a whole, comparable with that of Bolivia, Chad and Russia.
+At 9.1 PD/km2 in 2012, the population density in the Highlands and Islands is less than one seventh of Scotland's as a whole.

 The Highland Council is the administrative body for much of the Highlands, with its administrative centre at Inverness.
 However, the Highlands also includes parts of the council areas of Aberdeenshire, Angus, Argyll and Bute, Moray, North Ayrshire, Perth and Kinross, Stirling and West Dunbartonshire.

-The Scottish Highlands is the only area in the British Isles to have the taiga biome as it features concentrated populations of Scots pine forest: see Caledonian Forest.
+The Scottish Highlands is the only area in the British Isles to have the taiga biome, as it features concentrated populations of Scots pine forest (see Caledonian Forest).
 It is the most mountainous part of the United Kingdom.